ShirleyLe3/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is a library that uses JS to make UserInterface more interactive and easier to code.
+It employs the use of components which can b e reused for experience and keeps the browser constantly updated and interactive.

 1. Describe component state.

+    It's like a pre-processing lang that allows for smaller components

 1. Describe props.

+    Props are the part that can change whenever the user adds or deletes something on the browser

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+    when a function changes; it syncs by adding the state

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions